Meet the House clerk wielding the gavel until speaker chosen | Times Leader

 Click here to subscribe today or Login.

-Standing up to nominate Rep. Byron Donalds for House speaker, Republican Rep. Chip Roy addressed the woman presiding over the chamber as “Madam speaker.”
+Standing up to nominate for House speaker, Republican Rep. Chip Roy addressed the woman presiding over the chamber as “Madam speaker.”

 The third-term congressman quickly corrected himself.
 “Madam clerk,” he acknowledged with a smile.